bmellink/GPS_Tracker_Server/README.md

 A user can only click on calendar dates for which data is available in the database.
 The JavaScript will then instruct the Google servers to load the KML file for that date.

 Please note the Google servers will call ```generate_kml.php``` only once and then cache the KML data.
 The JavaScript code supplies unique URLs to the Google servers to ensure the KML view is correctly updated when needed.
-This means the map will not be update dynamically if your GPS coordinates change.
-A browser refresh will force a new KML cache.
+The JS code forces a request of a new KML file once a minute if the latest data is less than 10 minutes old.
+This should update the map dynamically if your GPS coordinates change.
+A browser refresh will also force a new KML cache.
 For more information on KML layers, see [https://developers.google.com/maps/documentation/javascript/kmllayer]

 ## Getting started